Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # L-band HRPT reception guide (1.7 GHz)
 - L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **specialized equipment** as well as a **dish** paired with some half decent tracking skills.
-- Offers much more interesting things than VHF such as being able to receive 5+ pure and uncompressed 1km/px channels as well as full disc Earth imagery with geostationary satellites broadcasting xRIT or another alternative.
+- Offers much more interesting things than VHF, such as being able to receive 5+ pure and uncompressed 1km/px channels as well as full disc Earth imagery with geostationary satellites broadcasting xRIT or another alternative.
 - This heading describes LEO satellite reception, you can find Geostationary reception [here](#geostationary-reception)
 - The are **9** LEO satellites currently broadcasting imagery in this band: